IUPAC Color Books

-The International Union of Pure and Applied Chemistry publishes many books which contain its complete list of definitions.
-The definitions are divided into seven "colour books": Gold, Green, Blue, Purple, Orange, White, and Red.
-There is also an eighth book—the "Silver Book".
+The International Union of Pure and Applied Chemistry (IUPAC) publishes many books which contain its complete list of definitions.
+The definitions are divided initially into seven IUPAC Colour Books: Gold, Green, Blue, Purple, Orange, White, and Red.
+There is also an eighth book, the "Silver Book".

-The eight colour books

 Blue Book

 Nomenclature of Organic Chemistry, commonly referred to by chemists as the Blue Book, is a collection of recommendations on organic chemical nomenclature published at irregular intervals by the International Union of Pure and Applied Chemistry (IUPAC).
 A full edition was published in 1979, an abridged and updated version of which was published in 1993 as A Guide to IUPAC Nomenclature of Organic Compounds.
 Both of these are now out-of-print in their paper versions, but are available free of charge in electronic versions.
 After the release of a draft version for public comment in 2004 and the publication of several revised sections in the journal Pure and Applied Chemistry, a fully revised version was published in print in 2013.